 Project/Artist Statement – Carol Wylie

-Holocaust survivors are elderly and dying, leaving fewer and fewer first-hand accounts.
-After hearing Nate speak, I felt the need to somehow acknowledge these extraordinary people who endured and survived, and to find a way to preserve that sense of the personal.
+Due to the advanced age of holocaust survivors, it seemed important to acknowledge these extraordinary people who endured and survived, and to find a way to preserve their personal stories.
 The connection between holocaust and residential school survivors that emerged for me, as a settler in Saskatchewan with its notorious history of residential schools, was the impetus behind expanding the project to include portraits of residential school survivors.
-Perhaps hearing that history and those stories could be a small, personal step toward the Truth and Reconciliation Commission’s calls for action, listening and bearing witness.
-All the residential school survivors who chose to participate entrusted me to share their history through portraiture with integrity.
+Hearing that history and those stories could be a small, personal step toward the Truth and Reconciliation Commission’s calls for action, listening and bearing witness.
+All the residential school survivors who chose to participate entrusted me to share their history, through portraiture, with integrity.
 For this I am deeply grateful.

-The painted portrait is the methodology through which I can offer the strongest statement.
-Maurice Merleau-Ponty speaks of the way the body is the site of perception and relationship to the world around us.
-It is how consciousness reaches out and allows us to simultaneously perceive and interact with the world.
-I engage the body as both subject and tool.
-The painted portrait is a meeting of two subjectivities requiring commitment, time, and an intimacy with another’s countenance.
+The painted portrait is the methodology through which I can contribute.
 A portrait inhabited by the subject has the potential to offer a form of engagement with that person even in their absence.
 Through portraits of individual survivors, I hoped to create a silent dialogue between Jewish survivors and Indigenous survivors.
-Sketches, photographs, and interviews with survivors who generously collaborated with me on this project resulted in a series of eighteen portraits.
-The number eighteen in Hebrew tradition represents the word “chai” which means “life.”
-Those with whom I met spoke so honestly and poignantly that, in some cases, their words have been incorporated as text into the portraits.
-The project title is inspired by Greek poet Dinos Christianopoulos’ They buried us…they didn’t know we were seeds.
-My hope is that this work will give viewers a chance to encounter a survivor they may never meet.
-A single personal story can have more resonance than statistical abstractions, no matter how appalling.
-As numbers of holocaust survivors dwindle, and in anticipation of the same eventual loss of first-hand accounts from residential school survivors, these portraits will remain as echoes of individual strength and courage.
+The project is a series of eighteen portraits.
+Eighteen in Hebrew tradition represents the word chai which means life.
+Those with whom I met spoke so honestly and poignantly that, in some cases, I incorporated their words as text into the portraits.
+The project title is inspired by Greek poet Dinos Christianopoulos’ They buried us…they didn’t know we were seeds, which was the perfect metaphor for the lives of these survivors; buried under the hand of oppression only to endure and thrive, build lives, families and community contribution.
+My hope is that this work will give viewers a chance to encounter a survivor they may never meet, understanding that a single personal story can have more resonance than statistical abstractions, no matter how appalling.
+My hope is that the strength and courage of the survivors inhabits these portraits.

-Empathy is understanding the pain and joy of others as equal to our own, leveling us within a shared human experience.
-This project explores memory, trauma, shared pain, the strength of the human spirit, and an enduring hope that in truly hearing one another’s stories and accepting deep in our bones that we are all part of the same human family, we will have less cruelty and more compassion.
+This project explores memory, trauma, shared pain, the strength of the human spirit, and an enduring hope that in truly hearing one another’s stories and feeling deep in our bones that we are part of one human family, we can learn to replace cruelty with compassion.

 *I would like to gratefully acknowledge the Saskatchewan Foundation of the Arts for their generous support of this project.